AndyBarnett/CalabashPageObjects/CONTRIBUTING.md

 ## If you find what looks like a bug:

 * Check the [GitHub issue tracker](http://github.com/justeat/CalabashPageObjects/issues/) to see if anyone else has reported the issue.
-* Make sure you are using the latest version of CalabashPageObjects
+* Make sure you are using the latest version of calabash-page-objects
 * If you are still having an issue, create an issue including:
   * Information you will need to reproduce and diagnose the problem